wolfe-labs/DU-LuaC/README.md

 A great use case for HTML templates or any other kind of "large" content.
 You can simply put everything into a file (let's call it "hud.html"), edit it with your favorite editor's full capability of syntax highlighting and, when done, simply embed it into your code automatically with `local hud = library.embedFile('hud.html')`.
 All the contents of your file will be output into as a string into the `hud` variable, as if it was always there!

-**Please note that:** values passed to that kind of function MUST be literals, so you can't pass any kind of value which requires processing (like `'test' ..
+**Please note that:**

+- Values passed to that kind of function MUST be literals, so you can't pass any kind of value which requires processing (like `'test' ..
 123`, it must be pre-set as `'test123'` instead).

+- File paths are relative to the Lua file being currently processed

+- File access is restricted only to the current project, due to security concerns

 ## Installation